RobertNorthard/robertnorthard.github.io/_posts/2019-02-07-terraform-inspec-iaac-testing.markdown

 ---

-Our Infra structure CI / CD pipeline is a key enabler for us failing fast, controlling releases to environments, delivering with agility, ensuring parity between environments but The typical steps include: linting, Terraform validate, plan and apply.
+Our Infra structure CI / CD pipeline is a key enabler for us failing fast, controlling releases to environments, delivering with agility, ensuring parity between environments.
+The typical steps include: linting, Terraform validate, plan and apply.

 We often face issues with Terraform apply passing and changes being promoted to higher environments, but the cloud account not being in the desired state – “Null Resources” try to avoid them at all costs (not idempotent).
 Manual testing is also slow and painful.
 We are also aspiring to Continuous Deployment for infrastructure as code – we need tests to achieve this.